billz96/Term-Popularity-Lib/README.md

 # Term-Popularity-Lib
- A simple JS library that caclulates the impact of a article at Twitter
+ A simple JS library that finds the popularity of a term at Twitter.